5l1v3r1/Python-Apple-EFI-Patcher/README.md

 # Python-Apple-EFI-Patcher
-patcher.py is a python3 script that automatically patches an Apple EFI SPI Rom file.
+patcher.py is a python3 script designed to automate the paching process of Apple EFI Rom dumps.
+The script allows the changing of the serial number, which will also automatically change the hwc field, and then correct the CRC32 for the Fsys block.
+The script also has the ability to remove firmware locks / clear NVRAM and to Clear ME Regions.
+Currently, the ME Region process in patcher.py works correctly, but the supplied ME Regions are untested.
+You also substitute your own ME Region files if desired.
 # Usage:
 Place patcher.py, offsets.py, database.json and the ME_Regions folder into the same directory.
 Run as follows: